ManjeetSingh-02/appwrite-react-js-template/README.md

-# Appwrite React Template
+# Appwrite React JS Template

+1. This is just a personal project or template that i mostly used for my appwrite.
+2. It contains mostly used methods of the appwrite.
-This git contains source code which demonstrates the configuration and usage of Appwrite services including authentication, database, and storage in a React application.
+3. This git contains source code which demonstrates the configuration of Appwrite and usage of Appwrite services including authentication, database, and storage in a React JS application.

 ## Project Structure